liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/organizing-your-content-with-alloyui-columns-and-rows.markdown

 task.

 This tutorial will cover how to use the aui:col and aui:row tags in your portlet.

++$$$

+**Note:** The aui:column and aui:layout tags that were previously used to create columns and layouts has since been deprecated.
+The aui:col tag is now the preferred method.

+$$$

 No longer will you experience those sleepless nights, tossing and turning, worrying about how you'll organize the content in your portlets.

 ## Setting Up the AlloyUI Col and Row Tags